-''' policy_sentry.querying.actions.get_action_data(db_session, service, name) Get details about an IAM Action in JSON format. '''
+''' policy_sentry.querying.actions.get_action_data(service, action_name) Get details about an IAM Action in JSON format. '''

-- db\session SQLAlchemy database session object - service An AWS service prefix, like s3 or kms.
-Case insensitive. - name The name of an AWS IAM action, like GetObject.
+- service An AWS service prefix, like s3 or kms.
+Case insensitive. - action\name The name of an AWS IAM action, like GetObject.
 To get data about all actions in a service, specify "\".
 Case insensitive.